EU, Britain settle row over aid to Greece

 A call for EU cash to tide Athens over until a euro zone bailout angered London, three weeks after Prime Minister David Cameron made a formal demand to reform Britain’s relationship with the EU.
 It became an early test of Brussels’ determination to avoid provoking Britain before it holds a referendum on whether to remain in the EU.

-One prominent Euroskeptic lawmaker from Cameron’s Conservative party called the plan a “slap in the face”.
+One prominent Eurosceptic lawmaker from Cameron’s Conservative party called the plan a “slap in the face”.

 But officials have come up with compromises both sides believe will do two things.
 They will provide quick funding for Greece.
 And they will guarantee that Cameron can keep a promise made four years ago never to put taxpayer money at risk to rescue countries caught in the euro area debt crisis.